1. The damage and failure of thermal fatigue cracking

 must be fully preheated before die casting process.
 On the other hand, the mold must be kept in a certain operating temperature range so as to avoid early cracking failure in the die casting process.
 At the same time, we need to ensure that on no problem occurs in the molds themselves before they are put into production and manufacturing.
 Because most of mold failures are thermal fatigue cracking failures in the actual production.

 2. Fragmentation failure

 There will be cracks in the weakest part of the mold under the role of the injection force, especially in scribe marks on the mold forming surface or electrical processing traces which are not polished.
-Or microcrack will also firstly occur in the R angle or C angle of the mold.
+Or microcrack will also firstly occur in the chamfer and the fillet of the mold.
 When there are brittle phase or big coarse grains in grain boundary, break will easily happen.
 And when the brittle fracture happens, propagation of crack is very fast, which is a very dangerous factor for the fracture of the mold failure.
 Therefore, on the one hand, the marks and electrical processing traces on the mold must be polished, even if they are on the gating system parts.
 On the other hand, the mold materials are required to have high strength, good plasticity, good impact toughness and fracture toughness.